day8/re-frame/docs/Testing.md

 ## View Functions - Part 1

-Components/views are slightly more tricky.
-There's a few options.
+Components/views are more tricky and there are a few options.

-First, I have to admit an ugly secret.
-I don't tend to write tests for my views.
+But remember my ugly secret - I don't tend to write tests for my views.
-Hey, don't give me that disproving frown!
-I have my reasons.

-**My Reasons:** every line of code you write is a liability.
-So tests have to earn their keep by delivering a good cost / benefit ratio.
-And, in my experience with the re-frame architecture, the View Functions tend to be an unlikely source of bugs.
-There's just not much logic in them for me to get wrong because the re-frame philosophy is very much to keep view functions as dumb as possible.

-Okay, fine, don't believe me, then!!

-Here's how, theoretically, I'd write tests if I wasn't me ...
+But here's how, theoretically, I'd write tests if I wasn't me ...

-If a Components is a [Form-1](https://github.com/Day8/re-frame/wiki/Creating-Reagent-Components#form-1-a-simple-function)
+If a View Function is a [Form-1](https://github.com/Day8/re-frame/wiki/Creating-Reagent-Components#form-1-a-simple-function)
 structure, then it is fairly easy to test.

 A trivial example: